 Note: For certain models, outdoor PCB could not be removed separately.
 In this case, the outdoor electric control box should be replaced as a whole.
-This picture and the value are only for reference, actual appearance and value may vary
+For certain models, outdoor unit uses combination sensor, T3,T4 and TP are the same of sensor.
+This picture and the value are only for reference, actual appearance and value may vary.